 Mahon was an important British Port over 200 years ago and the Brits have left their influence.
 If you know me then you’ll know I’m partial to a gin and tonic.
 For me the Xoriguer Gin Distillery was a Menorca must-see.
 The distillery’s tasting room was a total revelation.
 Camomile infused Hierbas de Menorca was, err, interesting.
 Calent, a cinnamon-scented gin, was rather nice but then all my dreams came true when they brought out the chocolate gin!

-4. Menorca’s Coolest Cave Bar
+4. Chill Out in Menorca’s Coolest Cave Bar

 Probably the coolest place on the island for sundowners is Cova d’En Xoroi.
 The series of caves and terraces, set into the cliff face, have stunning views over the ocean and coastline and make for epic sunset moments.
 The background vibe of chill-out music adds to the relaxed atmosphere until night-time when DJs perform more clubby sets and you can dance until sunrise to Balearic beats.